UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id5/README.md

 ### Knowledge Sharing and Pairing Sessions
 We have a group shared calendar to book meetings, standups, and pairing sessions.
-The word "Pair" appears 64 times in our activity log, so we provide an abbridged summary of pairing activities here.
+The word "pair" appears 64 times in our activity log, so we provide an abbridged summary of pairing activities here.
+A full list can be found in the activity log.

 ##### Artifact Inspection - Trang
 - Duration: 45 mins